Mike Getman has seen his dream of a UAB soccer program that would compete for conference titles and NCAA Tournament berths come true.

 From 2008-11, Getman served on the NCAA Men's Soccer Committee.
-He has also played a big part in bringing the 2011 and 2012 NCAA Men's College Cup to Birmingham.
+He also played a large part in bringing the 2011 and 2012 NCAA Men's College Cup to Birmingham.

-Furthermore, Getman is ranked among college soccer's top men's active coaches (39th in winning percentage and 21st in victories).
+Furthermore, Getman is ranked among college soccer's top men's active coaches (34th in winning percentage and 18th in victories).
+The 23-year coaching veteran also ranks among the winningest coaches in NCAA Division I soccer history, ranking 46th all-time in victories.
 Getman is among a handful of coaches who both played for and coached a team to the NCAA College Cup, accomplishing the feat twice as a player and once as a coach.

 Getman's players' successes extend off the field as well.
 Over 90 percent of student-athletes who have played four years during his tenure as head coach completed their degree requirements.
-He now boasts over 100 C-USA honor roll members (3.0 GPA or above), 17 C-USA academic medal of honor recipients (3.75 GPA or above) and three academic All-Americans.
+He now boasts more than 100 C-USA honor roll members (3.0 GPA or above), 23 C-USA academic medal of honor recipients (3.75 GPA or above) and four academic All-Americans.